bogdanvuk/bdp/doc/source/index.rst

 Welcome to BDP
 ==============

 BDP (Block Diagrams in Python) aims to become a Python fronted for `TikZ <http://www.texample.net/tikz/>`_ when it comes to drawing block diagrams in order to facilitate the process.
 BDP wraps the `TikZ <http://www.texample.net/tikz/>`_ statements into the Python objects so that users can describe diagrams in pure Python.
-However, inserting raw `TikZ <http://www.texample.net/tikz/>`_ in BDP is also possible. :num:`Figure #fig-bdp-toolchain` shows an BDP example image which represents the BDP compilation process.
+However, inserting raw `TikZ <http://www.texample.net/tikz/>`_ in BDP is also possible.
+Figure below shows an BDP example image which represents the BDP compilation process.

 .. _fig-bdp-toolchain: